LIVER ULTRASOUND

 • In cats and smaller dogs drop the tail of the probe to fan upwards to assess the left liver lobes

-• In larger dogs it is often necessary to move the probe up the body wall/ image via an intercostal space
+• In larger dogs it is often also necessary to move the probe up the body wall/ image via an intercostal space

 • Compare the echogenicity of the liver to the spleen